rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 - Clean, fast pages that load quickly and are easy to crawl.

 ### Off‑page SEO
+- Google Business Profile optimization (categories, services, photos)
+- Apple Maps and Bing Places setup
+- Keep business info consistent across 100+ directories, maps, and apps (citation management)
+- Review strategy and response guidance
+- Tracking and monthly reporting so you can see calls and clicks
-- Off‑page SEO strategies: Google Business Profile optimization, review strategy, and guidance on local citations and trustworthy links.
+- Guidance on local backlinks and visibility

+Learn more about my process on the [Local SEO](/services/local-seo) page.

 ### What you get